FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R4

-Look at the quotation marks around the text, Sigh Pie.
-They are not formatted properly.
+Look at the quotation marks for the text, Sigh Pie.
+We see that they are not formatted properly.

 ..
 L5